 - Fill out the DESE student intake form and the Application for Massachusetts in-State Tuition, and compose a one page essay outlining your education and career goals.
 Submit your application to the Transitions to College program with:

 - A copy of high school credential OR high school diploma (if acquired outside of the U.S.) that has been translated and certified

 - One proof of legal residency or citizenship:

 - U.S. Birth Certificate

 - DACA Authorization

-- Schedule a mandatory meeting with the Transitions to College Academic Advisor, Barry O'Brien, to review application and required documents
+- Schedule a mandatory meeting with the Transitions to College Academic Advisor to review application and required documents

 - Take the College Placement Test (Accuplacer) and register for the courses.